kordless/mitta-screenshot-old/README.md

 Use
 ---
-To use the extension, navigate to a page you want to save and then click on the > icon.
+To use the extension, ensure you are logged into [Mitta](https://mitta.us/).

+Navigate to a page you want to crawl and then click on the > icon.
 The page will be index by Mitta within a few seconds.

 Please let me know if you have any questions or suggstions!